timsort/cpp-TimSort/README.md

 ## DIAGNOSTICS & INFORMATION

-A few configuration macros allow gfx::timsort to emit diagnostic, which might be helpful to diagnose issues:
+A few configuration macros allow gfx::timsort and gfx::timmerge to emit diagnostic, which might be helpful to diagnose issues:
 * Defining `GFX_TIMSORT_ENABLE_ASSERT` inserts assertions in key locations in the algorithm to avoid logic errors.
 * Defining `GFX_TIMSORT_ENABLE_LOG` inserts logs in key locations, which allow to follow more closely the flow of the algorithm.